The Barrens (film): Plot

 One of the campers involved in the prank the previous night is missing.
 Richard, who appears weakened by illness, leads his family deeper into the forest, away from the trails, to a new campsite.
 While resting, Danny finds the disemboweled corpse of the missing camper but says nothing.
 Richard begins hallucinating and becomes irritable.
-They find a campsite containing a decomposed dog, a shredded tent, and furs hanging to dry, but no people.
+They find an abandoned campsite with a decomposed dog carcass and a destroyed tent.
 They decide to set up camp there.
-Richard disposes of the dog, and discovers that another camper, Ryan, has been following them and is communicating secretly with Sadie by cell phone.
-Richard returns to the campsite and tries to take Sadie's cell phone away.
+Richard disposes of the carcass, and discovers that another camper, Ryan, has been following them and is secretly communicating with Sadie by cell phone.
+Richard later tries to confiscate Sadie's cell phone.
 Cynthia announces that they are going home the next day.
-That night, Sadie searches for Ryan and is frightened by something in the woods.
-It is revealed in conversation that Richard killed the family's rabid dog before they left home, because the dog bit him.
-Richard's mental state deteriorates.
-Richard sleepwalks again, and awakens surrounded by mist.
-The Jersey Devil appears behind him.
-Cynthia gathers the family and they leave immediately, but Danny and Richard get ahead and disappear.
-Cynthia calls the police, and she and Sadie discover Ryan's disemboweled corpse; Richard's knife is next to the body.
-They find Danny face down in the river, but are able to resuscitate him.

-Richard returns but has a seizure.
-He attacks Cynthia and breaks her leg.
+Richard's mental state deteriorates, and is revealed that his wound was inflicted by the family's rabid dog, which he killed.
+Richard sleepwalks again, and awakens surrounded by mist and approached by the Jersey Devil.

+Cynthia gathers the family and they leave, but Danny and Richard get ahead and disappear.
+Cynthia calls the police, and she and Sadie discover Ryan's disemboweled corpse, with Richard's knife nearby.
+They find Danny face down in the river and manage to resuscitate him.
+Richard returns, attacks Cynthia and breaks her leg.
 Sadie knocks him unconscious and ties him up.
-Sadie and Danny leave to find help, leaving the severely injured Cynthia with her hysterical husband.
+Sadie and Danny go to find help, leaving their parents.
 Cynthia passes out from the pain.
-Richard sees the Jersey Devil again.
-He breaks free of his bonds.
+Richard sees the Jersey Devil again and breaks free of his bonds.
 Cynthia knocks her husband out with a rock, but when she checks on him a few minutes later, he has vanished.
 Cynthia screams as she is suddenly attacked by something unseen.

-Sadie and Danny encounter a cougar but are rescued by a hunter.
+Sadie and Danny are rescued by a hunter and leads him back to their parents.
 The police find the bodies of the missing campers.
-The hunter, Sadie, and Danny find Richard and Cynthia.
-Richard attacks the hunter and acquires his rifle.
-Richard seemingly turns on his family with the rifle.
+Richard attacks the hunter and takes his rifle.
+Richard aims the rifle in his family's direction.
 He sees the Jersey Devil behind them.
 For the first time, the others see it as well.
 Richard attempts to shoot it, but he is instead shot by the sheriff who thinks that he is aiming at Sadie.
 The Jersey Devil attacks, kills the sheriff, and then turns on the Vineyards.
 A forest ranger witnesses the monster's attack and flees.

 Sometime later, Sadie is being interviewed by the authorities before being reunited with her brother.
 Her story of what she and her brother saw is dismissed as psychological trauma.
-Afterwards, Sadie joins the ranger and a group of hunters, with the intent on hunting the Jersey Devil down.
+Afterwards, Sadie joins the ranger and a group of hunters, with the intent on hunting down the Jersey Devil.